thopat99/vr_projekt/README.md

 Additionally there is a WebSocket-Client that could also be used for the communication (including an HTML-Page that establishes a connection to the WebSocket)

 ## Win
 Visual Studio Project than connects to the Phantom Premium, reads its angles values, calculates the angles for the Braccio and sends an HTTP-Request to the RasPi.
+To start the application, the Visual Studio Project has to be openend and then the application can be run from it.